Running Docker images

 Status: Downloaded newer image for nginx:latest

-Pulling an image will download the image if it doesn’t exist, or update it if it does.
+Pulling an image will download the image if it does not exist, or update it if it does.
 The latter is a like git pull

 on a branch.